-How to change the email address associated with your Apple ID
+How to change your Apple ID and email address

 What to do if your email address is already being used with an Apple ID

-If you see a warning that the email address you are trying to change to is already being used, then it's already being used.
-Even if you don't remember creating an account with it, even if you didn't actually create it yourself, it's already being used.
-Come to terms with that fact and let's fix it.
+If you see a warning that the email address you are trying to change to is already being used, it's because another Apple ID is already attached to this account.
+Even if you don't remember creating an account with it or create it yourself, it's already being used.
+Okay?
+Now, let's fix it.

 You'll need access to three email accounts for this process.